charlietriplett/OpenA11yEngineer/_checklist-web/heading.md

 keyboard:
   tab: |
     Nothing, headings should not be focusable

+mobile:
+  swipe: |
+      The screenreader reads the heading and its level

+screenreader:
   name:  |
     The heading's purpose and level should be clear
   role:  |
     Identifies itself as a heading and its level
   group: |
     Headings are logically ordered, starting with a single h1, sections titled by h2, and subsections with h3
   state: |
     n/a

-mobile:
-  swipe: |
-      The screenreader reads the heading and its level
 ---

 ## Code examples